Technigo/application-remote-boot-camp/README.md

 If you have any questions, plz reach out on hello@technigo.io.

-The next program starts on January 13th, 2020 and last day to apply is November 12th, 2019.
+The next program starts on August 18th 2020 and your last day to apply for an early bird price is March 30th.

-We will fill seats continuously, we can't promise there will be seats left on the day of the deadline.
-You can expect to hear back from us no later than 15 working days from you handing in your application.
+The official application period with regular pricing will be from April 27th to May 24th.

+If you want to get a hint in the right direction or know more about the program, please [sign up to our open live webinars.](https://www.technigo.io/community)

 Start preparing already now with your employer for potential leave of absence.